Facebook says Apple is hurting small businesses

 Dan Levy, Facebook‘s vice president for ads and business products, blasted Apple, questioning the company’s motives for a move he said benefits Apple’s bottom line.
 “We believe Apple is behaving anti-competitively by using their control of the App Store to benefit their bottom line at the expense of app developers and small businesses,” he said during a call Wednesday.
-Facebook launched a new website and took out full-page ads in newspapers to try to drum up support.
+Facebook launched a website and took out full-page ads in newspapers to drum up support.

 E.U. proposes sweeping new rules for online business that could force fundamental changes for digital giants

-Apple spokesman Fred Sainz declined to comment on Facebook’s allegations.
-Apple has denied that it is making the changes for business reasons.
+“We believe that this is a simple matter of standing up for our users,” Apple spokesman Fred Sainz said in a statement.
+He said the new changes in iOS 14 don’t actually prohibit Facebook from continuing to offer the same tracking.
+Rather, “it simply requires they give users a choice,” he said.
+Apple has denied it is making the changes for business reasons.
 Instead, Apple says, the changes, which require customers to specifically opt into personalized ad tracking, are meant to enhance its customers’ privacy, which the company has called a fundamental human right.

 In a letter to human rights groups last month, Jane Horvath, Apple’s senior director of global privacy, dismissed the allegations that the changes would hurt small businesses.
 “In fact, the current data arms race primarily benefits big businesses with big data sets,” she said.
 “Privacy-focused ad networks were the universal standard in advertising before the practice of unfettered data collection began over the last decade or so.”